⚠ Mississippi Eviction Notices: Mississippi Late Rent (3-Day) Generic Late Rent Lease Violation Payment Plan

 About the Mississippi Late Rent Notice

-The Mississippi late rent notice is the statutory cure-or-quit notice required under Mississippi Code §89-7-27 before residential eviction proceedings may be initiated.
-Mississippi Code §89-7-27 requires a 3-day written notice before eviction for nonpayment.
+The Mississippi late rent notice is the statutory cure-or-quit notice required under Mississippi Code §89-8-13(5)(a) before residential eviction proceedings may be initiated.
+Mississippi Code §89-8-13(5)(a) requires a 3-day written notice before eviction for nonpayment.
 Eviction (unlawful entry and detainer) filed in Mississippi Justice Court.
-The notice must: (1) be in writing; (2) identify the tenant(s) and property; (3) state the rent amount owed and the period covered; (4) demand payment in full within 3 days OR delivery of possession; (5) be served per Mississippi statutory service methods.
+The notice must: (1) be in writing; (2) identify the tenant(s) and property; (3) state the rent amount owed and the period covered; (4) demand payment in full within 3 days OR delivery of possession; (5) be delivered in writing, or by email or text message where the tenant has agreed in writing to be notified that way.
 Failure to comply with any of these requirements voids the notice and prevents eviction from proceeding until a proper notice is served.
-Best practice in Mississippi: serve by personal delivery whenever possible; document service with photos, witness statements, or process-server affidavit; retain copies of all notices for any subsequent eviction filing.
+Best practice in Mississippi: hand-deliver whenever possible; document service with photos, witness statements, or process-server affidavit; retain copies of all notices for any subsequent eviction filing.

 Mississippi Statutory Requirements